ImTheDmThatsWhy/FrontEndCoffeeApp/README.md

 # React + Vite

+Source(1): Wikipedia.
+(2024).
+Vite (software). [online] Available at: https://en.wikipedia.org/wiki/Vite_(software).

+Source (2): npm.
+(2025). vite. [online] Available at: https://www.npmjs.com/package/vite [Accessed 23 Mar.
+2025].

+Vite is a local development server that was written by Evan You, it will be used in the React side of this application to help build and develop the server.
+Vite also provides a built in server side rendering that will be utilised in this application.
+Vite will be used as its Hot Module Replacement system reduces wait times during production, and its production build time is faster compared to traditional build tools such as WebPaxk and Parcel (Source 1).

+Dependencies:
+- esbuild
+- postcss
+- rollup

+To Install: Follow the following instructions to view Vite set up and dev dependencies: https://vite.dev/guide/

+Dev Dependencies:

+- @ampproject/remapping
+- @babel/parser
+- @jridgewell/trace-mapping
+- @polka/compression
+- @rollup/plugin-alias
+- @rollup/plugin-commonjs
+- @rollup/plugin-dynamic-import-vars
+- @rollup/plugin-json
+- @rollup/plugin-node-resolve
+- @rollup/pluginutils
+- @types/escape-html
+- @types/pnpapi
+- artichokie
+- cac
+- chokidar
+- connect
+- convert-source-map
+- cors
+- cross-spawn
+- debug
+- dotenv
+- dotenv-expand
+- es-module-lexer
+- escape-html
+- estree-walker
+- etag
+- http-proxy
+- launch-editor-middleware
+- lightningcss
+- magic-string
+- mlly
+- mrmime
+- nanoid
+- open
+- parse5
+- pathe
+- periscopic
+- picocolors
+- picomatch
+- postcss-import
+- postcss-load-config
+- postcss-modules
+- resolve.exports
+- rollup-plugin-dts
+- rollup-plugin-esbuild
+- rollup-plugin-license
+- sass
+- sass-embedded
+- sirv
+- source-map-support
+- strip-literal
+- terser
+- tinyglobby
+- tsconfck
+- tslib
+- ufo
+- ws

+Licensing and Ethics: Vite is under the Mit license which can be found earlier in the Read Me.
+As this is an open license there is no ethical concerns about the use of Vite in this application as I have acknowledged that it is under the MIT license, in accordance with the license requirements Source 1.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: